 I appreciate the fact that you guys continue to play shows and embrace the culture surrounding your 90s fame.
-I can't imagine what it's like going online to find your life's work being parodied countless times, but I do hope you find enough humor in it to laugh at yourself from time to time.
+I can't imagine what it's like going online to find your life's work being parodied countless times, but I do hope you find enough humour in it to laugh at yourself from time to time.

-What is your favorite Smash Mouth song?
+What is your favourite Smash Mouth song?

 Their piano arrangement "Clair de Lune" in D-flat major.
 That was Smash Mouth, right?